 Kids prowling darkened streets clamoring for candy with the magic words “trick or treat.”
 Any other night of the year showing up at someone’s front door in a mask demanding goodies or else would be looked at with an unkindly eye.
 What this boils down to is a festival of extortion for sweetmeats.

 Now then, what’s with the costumes folks wear nowadays?
 What’s so scary about a fairy princess, a bunny rabbit or a Spongebob Squarepants?
 When did it become a masquerade party?
 Stranger than that, some people suppose it’s clever dressing up as non-beings like dirty laundry, a potted plant or somesuch.
 Huh?
 Where are all the witches, spectres and ghastly undead that should be wandering the Earth on All Hallows Eve?

-Q: Is it true time is money?
+Is it true time is money?
 I don’t get paid by anyone for most of my time.
+Do you?

-A: Yes, time is money.
-This is obvious to any wage-earner being paid by the hour.
+Well, time can be money to any wage-earner being paid by the hour.
 And when paying a repairman by the hour, painfully obvious.
 Though we always say time is money, being equal means we could put it the other way round, money is time.
 (You don’t need to be a math major to see if a=b then b=a.)
 So, what’s the difference, you ask?
 Think of it like this, you work to get money, but if you had money you wouldn’t need to work.
 Money buys you leisure time, or retirement.